-Associate Professor & Undergraduate Coordinator (PhD), Department of Graduate and Undergraduate Studies in Education
+Associate Professor & Undergraduate Coordinator (PhD), Department of Educational Studies

 Full Advisement Load: Contact for Availability for Graduate Advisement

 Dr. DiBiase is currently the Undergraduate Coordinator for the Department of Undergraduate and Graduate Studies in the Faculty of Education.
 Dr. DiBiase works out of the St. Catharines campus.

 Dr. DiBiase central research interests are Neuropsychiatry, Neurobiology, and Psychopathology.

 Dr. DiBiase is trained in the following areas of clinical treatment:

 - Biofeedback: electrical monitoring that provides feedback on our body functions that are controlled involuntarily, and with the provided feedback, to gain more control of those functions to perform more optimally.
 Biofeedback can be used to treat a variety of medical conditions including, but not limited to: chronic pain, hypertension, stress, anxiety, and other physiological conditions.

 - Neurofeedback: is a very specific form of biofeedback.
 Neurofeedback is also known as EEG biofeedback.
 EEG biofeedback, is a very specific protocol that is utilized to improve brainwave activity.
 EEG biofeedback is especially useful for treating neurological conditions such as ADHD, stress/anxiety, sleep disorders, epilepsy, traumatic brain injury.
 Neurofeedback is basically a reward system that teaches the brain how to function in a more optimal range.
 Neurofeedback training is entirely subconscious and that is exactly why it works.
 As with traditional biofeedback, the goal with neurofeedback training is long-term benefit and alleviation of symptoms.